 Another thing to note is that you do not have to create a charitable trust during your lifetime.
-It’s possible to create a testamentary trust in your will.
+It’s possible to create a testamentary trust in your will, or to use a pour-over will to put your assets in a trust you already established.
 If you do that, the trust document is included in your will and the trust will be created after your death.

 One of the major advantages of a charitable trust is that you can donate while also creating a regular source of income for you or your beneficiaries.
 If you don’t need that income and you just want to make a donation, consider a donor-advised fund (DAF).